mavstars8086/ISQA8086_GroupProject/Audience_Profile.md

  ### Organizational
  * Sector: **Nonprofit**
  * Mission: **'The Linda Loring Nature Foundation is dedicated to preserving and protecting Nantucket's biologically diverse ecosystems.
 The Foundation's property, a living laboratory for research and education, advances broad community support and environmental understanding to respect the fragile habitats surrounding us.'**
- * Stakeholders: **Multiple Organizations, Institutions, Agencies, Business, and Individuals**
+ * Stakeholders: **Multiple Organizations, Institutions, Agencies, Business,Local community and Individuals**

  ### Individual and Organizational
  * Data capabilities: